The Oregon Trail (2009 video game)

 The Oregon Trail is a strategy video game developed by Gameloft New York and Gameloft Shanghai and published by Gameloft.
-It was released for Java ME-based mobile phones in 2009; a high-definition version was later released for iOS the same year.
-The game was then ported to DSiware, followed by a number of other mobile operating systems and devices.
+Originally developed in 1985 by the Minnesota Educational Computing Consortium (MECC), the 2009 version is a re-release for Java ME-based mobile phones in 2009; a high-definition version was later released for iOS the same year.
+The game was then ported to DSiware, followed by followed by Android and Windows Mobile in 2010, and finally came to BlackBerry in 2013.
 The game was followed by two sequels: The Oregon Trail: Gold Rush and The Oregon Trail: American Settler.